radiantsgg/valorant-news-slackbot/README.md

 `localhost:3000/update`

 The endpoint is used to trigger a search for new articles.
 When new articles are found they are pushed to servers.
+By default the included cron job runs every five minutes.

 ## Deployment